 Crushing on Concrete

-So, when thinking about materials to compliment your grey interior the natural choice is concrete.
-It’s a beautiful and hard wearing material to use, and with varying finishes available.
+So, when thinking about materials to complement your grey interior the natural choice is concrete.
+It’s a beautiful and hard-wearing material to use, and with varying finishes available.
 Depending on where you’re going to use concrete, there’s something for all tastes.
 Everything from polished concrete that’s as smooth as silk to something that’s more raw, eroded and rough.
 The latter would be perfect for a plant pot… just saying!

 Not confident in adding great swathes of concrete into your home?
 Don’t worry I’m nervous about it too, but I am happy to accessorise with it instead.
 It’s now becoming increasingly accessible to purchase homeware items made from concrete including tiles, lights and lamps – even the kitchen sink!
 Sometimes it’s all about the little details.
 Take our concrete pendant lights for example.
 Designed by James, our founder and director, their design is sleek, understated and fits with many interior styles.
 By adding a Plumen light bulb to the pendant you create a high-end light that looks great in both a minimal and industrial-style interior.